How to get help and support – for 11-18 year olds

 How we can help

-Whatever you're experiencing, it's important to know that you're not alone and you deserve support.
+Whatever you're experiencing, you're not alone and you deserve support.

-We cover topics like finding support for the first time, CAMHS and being in hospital.
+Read our information pages to guide you though the process.
+We cover topics like finding support for the first time, speaking to your doctor, CAMHS and being in hospital.

 It's important to remember that people do care, and they do want to help you.

-A guide on opening up about how you're feeling or what you're experiencing.
+A guide on telling people how you're feeling or what you're experiencing, and talking about your mental health.

-Information about the different places you can go for help when you need support for how you're feeling.
+Information about how and where you can look for the right type of support for how you're feeling.

 A guide on talking to your doctor about how you're feeling and how your doctor can support you.